With thanks to the website © Rennes‑le‑Chateau‑archive.com and its owner for permission to translate this article.

 Like a charade in which the first solution has been blown to us, we must progress step by step.
 The surprises are then there ...

-To prove that this drawing is much more talkative than you might imagine, let's take a closer look.
+To prove that this drawing has much more to say than you might imagine, let's take a closer look.
 Assuming that the dimensions of the sword have a specific function, let's draw a square such that its lower side hovers over the lower end of the sword's hilt and such that the left and right sides of the square coincide with the width of the sword. star.

 The perfect square then crosses exactly Paris .
 The high side therefore represents the parallel of Paris used by Cassini to carry out its triangulation, that which is marked by the North-South facade of the Observatory.